Master in Agriculture, Food Sciences, Environment and Nutrition (MAFEN)

 Academic perspectives

-Given the research orientation of the IMAS curriculum and the two internships in research labs for a total of 10 months, Master’s students are naturally encouraged to consider pursuing a Doctoral diploma, in particular in the laboratories associated with the Graduate School and that are part of the Agricultural sciences & Sciences Doctoral School (ED536).
+Given the research orientation of the MAFEN curriculum and the two internships in research labs for a total of 10 months, Master’s students are naturally encouraged to consider pursuing a Doctoral diploma, in particular in the laboratories associated with the Graduate School and that are part of the Agricultural sciences & Sciences Doctoral School (ED536).

 ED536 in brief: 14 Research Units.
 Roughly 200 researchers and 120 – 130 doctoral candidates with 75% involved in agricultural sciences.